 Applications are accepted once a year, in mid-June/early July.
 Announcements regarding the exact dates for the start and end of submissions are announced on this webpage, on Tisch College Central, and via email.

-To be considered for the NYU in LA Mentor Program, applicants must submit essay answers via a link that appears at the bottom of this webpage during the application period.
+To be considered for the Tisch LA Mentor Program, applicants must submit essay answers via a link that appears at the bottom of this webpage during the application period.
 (If you do not see an application link at the bottom of this page, it means that submissions are not currently being accepted.)
 Applicants must also submit a resume and links to their website or creative portfolio.

 1: Please describe your career goals and reasons for moving to L.A.